ananyapshetty/image-processing-/README.md

 #6)Develop a program to create an image from 2D array(generate an array of random size)
 )creating 2d image
-#zeros((r,c)) - It will return an array with all elements zeros with r number of rows and c number of columns.
+#Numpy zeros np.zeros () function in python is used to get an array of given shape and type filled with zeros.
+You can pass three parameters inside function np.zeros shape, dtype and order.
+Numpy zeros function returns an array of the given shape
+#im.fromarray converts array into image of height h,width w.
 import numpy as np
 import cv2
 from PIL import Image as im